misterussell/practice-hub/src/drills/gameOfLife/bugLog.md

    >added module sourceType to babel compiler

    >I am going to continue testing without chai-enzyme until I am able to fix this.

 2. <strike>Because style sheets are being imported directly into the modules testing is getting stuck on the first class definition</strike

    >Will need to compile styles with SASS and then import these in the header to be able to continue testing components.

    >Fixed by moving the import for the css file directly onto the index.js component.
 Since I'm not actively testing this base component the tests pass the css failures.

+   >I think that the reason the imported css won't compile is because the file itself is not located in the public folder, and there is something strange about the way that CRA finds files referenced from other folders in the directory.

 3. When viewing virtual-dom tree unknown components show up.
 This most likely has to do with something in the router being defined incorrectly.